Nine Below Zero: Career

-Arnold—now worked at Harvey Goldsmith Ents—promoted the band at the Town and Country Club.
+Arnold, who now worked at Harvey Goldsmith Ents, promoted the band at the Town and Country Club.
 They added Gerry McAvoy and Brendan O'Neill from Rory Gallagher's band on bass and drums.
 In 1992, Feltham left due to musical differences and was replaced by Alan Glen.
 Feltham returned in 2001 and the band has continued to tour and record.
 In 1995, harmonica player Billy Boy Miskimmin was added.

 In 2005, their track "Go Girl" was included in the Of Hands and Hearts: Music for the Tsunami Disaster Fund compilation album.
 In 2007, Nine Below Zero performed two acoustic concerts, producing the DVD Bring It On Home, including a live CD.
 Blues guitarist Gary Moore joined the band on stage to promote the DVD.
 In August 2008, Nine Below Zero appeared at the Rhythm Festival in Bedfordshire and later opened for Chuck Berry at The 100 Club.
 In 2009, the band started working towards a show to celebrate the 30th anniversary of the release of their debut album, Live at the Marquee.

 Glenn Tilbrook from Squeeze offered to record the album that Greaves and Feltham had been writing.
 They recorded It's Never Too Late—their first collection of new songs since Refrigerator.
 European tours followed, including supporting Jools Holland and Paul Jones.

 In 2011, they worked with Tilbrook under the name The Co-operative.
 In July 2011, one track, the Beatles song "You Never Give Me Your Money", was used on a Mojo magazine special celebrating the 40th anniversary of the release of Abbey Road.
 The band were preparing for a tour in 2012.
 Gerry McAvoy left at the end of 2011 to pursue a solo career.

 Former bass player Brian Bethell died from heart failure in April 2024, at the age of 74.